Exit Tax and Crypto in France: Why Direct Holdings Are Outside Article 167 bis (2026)

 5. Plan the departure year: CARF/DAC8 reporting through the transition, residency tie-breakers, sursis mechanics — with a French tax lawyer.
 Exit-tax errors are made at departure and are hard to undo (see UAE for the destination-side residency point).

 Waltio and Koinly reconstruct the crypto history needed for the departure-year French filing and any CARF/DAC8 reconciliation.
-They do not perform the exit-tax structural analysis (directly-held vs holding-company vs professional) — that is a French-tax-lawyer judgement.
-Use the tools for the figures, counsel for the structure.
+They do not perform the exit-tax structural analysis (directly-held versus holding-company versus professional); that is a French-tax-lawyer judgement.
+Use a tool for the figures and counsel for the structure.

-Wag3s Folio reconstructs the complete multi-chain history and latent-position valuation a French tax lawyer needs to run the 167 bis analysis (directly-held vs holding-company), and reconciles against CARF/DAC8-reported activity through a departure transition.
-For an IS holding company holding crypto, Wag3s Ledger provides the audit-ready records behind the share-valuation analysis.
+Wag3s Folio reconstructs the complete multi-chain history and latent-position valuation a French tax lawyer needs to run the 167 bis analysis, and reconciles against CARF/DAC8-reported activity through a departure transition.
+For an IS holding company holding crypto, Wag3s Ledger provides the audit-ready records behind the share-valuation.
+The exit-tax structural call (directly-held vs holding-company vs professional, the sursis mechanics, the residence-cessation date) is a French tax lawyer's; Wag3s supplies the records that analysis runs on, it does not replace the adviser.
 See the Folio and Ledger pages.

 Further reading